joshuapaling/ruby-atm-microcourse/readme.md

 *Created by Joshua Paling, [@joshuapaling](https://twitter.com/joshuapaling)*

 This is the last exercise of the day, and it's intended to challenge you.
-We'll be using TDD (which you learned about earlier), but all the tests have been written for you, already.

 We'll be writing a function to handle withdrawing money from an ATM.
-It will accept an amount, and return either an `array` representing the notes to return, or `false` if that amount cannot be made up of the available notes.

-Hopefully this provides you with the thrill of writing your own original code to solve a problem.

-**Beginners**, don't worry - we'll start simple.
-**Advanced devs** - don't worry, we'll ramp things up pretty steeply!
+We'll be pairing, and using TDD (which you learned about earlier), but all the tests have been written for you, already, so you can focus on the code itself.

+You'll also get a little experience with the 'red, green, refactor' cycle:
+*red: * your tests fail
+*you write some less than perfect code*
+*green: * your tests now pass
+*you go back and refine the code you wrote*
+*refactor: *

+We'll start simple, but ramp the difficulty up pretty steeply toward the end!

 ### Workflow

 Each step has pre-written tests, to verify your code works.
 For each step, you'll take the following actions:

-a) Copy the tests for that step, and paste them over the top of the previous tests.
+a) *Red:* Copy the tests for that step, and paste them over the top of the previous tests.

-b) Modify your code, and re-run the tests, until all tests pass. *Note: some steps have tips at the bottom - make sure to read those.*
+b) *Green:* Modify your code, and re-run the tests, until all tests pass. *Note: some steps have tips at the bottom - make sure to read those.*

+c) *Refactor:* See if there are any edits you can make to ensure your code is as clean and easy to understand as possible. *(You might like to call a mentor over to see if they have any tips)*

-c) Some steps have discussion points.
+d) Some steps have discussion points.
 Discuss them - they'll help you moving forward.

-d) Repeat.
+e) Repeat.

 ### To run the tests:

 **Using Sublime Text:** With your solution open, Press command-B (Or select Tools -> Build)

-**Using console:** `cd /path/to/directory/` and then run `ruby atm.rb` *(assuming your file is called atm.rb)*
+**Using console:** `cd /path/to/directory/` and then run `ruby atm.rb`

 ### Step 1